top of page

 The Verdict

 Harihara Betta might not be as famous as Nandi Hills or as challenging as Skandagiri, but that's exactly what makes it special.
-It's accessible, uncrowded (relatively), and delivers on the promise of a peaceful night under the stars.
+It's accessible, relatively uncrowded, and delivers on the promise of a peaceful night under the stars.

 If you've been meaning to try overnight camping but keep putting it off, this is your sign.
 Pack a tent, grab some friends, and head out this weekend.
 The sunrise view alone is worth the trip.